eastlondoner/mineflare-cli/README.md

 AI-controlled Minecraft bot with HTTP API and CLI interface.
 Available as a single `mineflayer` executable that combines both server and client functionality.

+**Platform Support:** Linux and macOS only.
+Windows is not supported.

 ## Features

 - **HTTP API** - REST endpoints for AI agents to control the bot